CurlyPaul/cpc-z80-simple-screen-rupture/notes.md

 - Have a look at drawing with the SP, can I copy the bytes fast enough before the beam hits the bottom?

+** Next plan

+So even with fastest code, I can't draw an entire letter on the screen in one frame

+But... have I got time while

+drawing screen 8000 (bottom), bank switch C000 out and back buffer in draw half of it, and bank switch back again before time runs out does this even work in theory??

+** even further plan..

+How could I animate the background??